Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Integrity is the ability to stand by an idea.
+> The most important thing is to enjoy your life, to be happy, it's all that matters.

 <!-- QUOTE_END -->